motdotla/writings/articles/posts/aipair-and-sendgrid-apex.md

 I logged onto AirPair's website, found a Salesforce developer, and reserved some pairing time.
 Soon after I was contacted via email by [Igor](https://twitter.com/ilebovic) at AirPair.
 He introduced me to [Daniel](https://twitter.com/FishOfPrey).
 The 3 of us chatted over HipChat.
 We scheduled an hour session for the next day - 11AM my time on the Santa Monica coastline, 7AM Daniel's time on the New Zealand coastline.

 Daniel was great.
-He knew his Salesforce, had a rad icon of [himself in a kayak](https://pbs.twimg.com/profile_images/1523377229/thumb.jpg), and put up with my complaints of the Salesforce development environment.
+He knew his Salesforce, had a rad icon of [himself in a kayak](https://pbs.twimg.com/profile_images/1523377229/thumb.jpg), and addressed all my questions on the Salesforce development environment.

 Within 30 minutes he had guided me to a [very nice Salesforce development environment](http://sendgrid.com/blog/hello-world-apex/).
 It fit my development style.
 I could tell this was going to be good.